About Eurythmy Therapy

 Specific combinations of exercises will be determined for each individual patient in close collaboration with a doctor.
 A medical consultation with an anthroposophical doctor (who will have knowledge of eurythmy therapy) is recommended as a first step.

-NB Eurythmy Therapy is not generally used in acute or inflammotry
+NB Eurythmy Therapy is not generally used in the acute phase of infection

 How does the therapy work?